MaxHlystov/tcp_string_sorter/README.md

 It receives strings with zero on the end, sorts chars in it by descending of ASCII-codes, and sends sorted string back with zero on the end.

-Connection with client finishes and server stopped work if it gives '**OFF\0**' string.
+Connection with client finishes and server stopped work if it gives 'OFF' string.

 To start server used: